ericx20/zz-method-docs/README.md

 ## Local Development

+This project uses the [pnpm](https://pnpm.io/) package manager.

 First, run `pnpm i` to install the dependencies.

 Then, run `pnpm dev` to start the development server and visit [localhost:2006](http://localhost:2006).

+If you want to use npm instead,`npm i` and `npm run dev` are the equivalent commands.

 ## License